sqids/sqids-spec/README.md

 1. The user is not required to provide randomized input anymore (there's still support for custom IDs).
 1. Better internal alphabet shuffling function.
-1. With default alphabet - Hashids is using base 49 for encoding-only, whereas Sqids is using base 60.
+1. With default alphabet - Hashids is using base 49 for encoding-only, whereas Sqids is using base 61.
 1. Safer public IDs, with support for custom blocklist of words.
 1. Separators are no longer limited to characters "c, s, f, h, u, i, t".
 Instead, it's one rotating separator assigned on the fly.
-1. Simpler & smaller implementation: only "encode", "decode", "minValue", "maxValue" functions.
+1. Simpler & smaller implementation: only "encode" & "decode" functions.

 ## 🔬 How it works